X

 Nara, Japan – March 2017: Shinto Priest conducting Shintonism ritual Prayer in Kasuga Taisha Shrine

-Since ancient times, people have believed that words have mystical and spiritual power and that by uttering the words, the spiritual power that resides in the words is activated.
+Since ancient times, people have believed that words have mystical and spiritual power and that uttering them activates the spiritual power that resides in them.

 Therefore, words of congratulation are read with the spirit of words when expressing gratitude to the gods or when making a request.